unicode-org/message-format-wg/spec/registry.md

-When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:date` _annotation_, its resolved value contains only the implementation-defined date/time value of the _operand_ of the annotated _expression_ (with no time value), together with the resolved options values.
+When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:date` _annotation_, its resolved value contains the implementation-defined date/time value of the _operand_ of the annotated _expression_ (with no time value), together with the resolved options values.